IamManchanda/playground-xtdgNoqT/markdowns/welcome.md

 This article is Part 2 for the Series **“Modern ES6+ Javascript for those who know only a little about that old Javascript.”**

+Welcome back, In the previous article we covered an Introduction to this weird Language called JavaScript.
+Today we will learn about `var`, `const` and `let`.

 **_Credits:_** _This Part of the Article series has been referred from the_ [**_book_**](https://leanpub.com/understandinges6/) **_“_**_Understanding ECMAScript 6 by Nicholas C. Zakas_**_”._**

 Traditionally, the way variable declarations work has been that weird part of programming in JavaScript.
 Variables creation depend on how you declare them, and **ES6** offers options to make controlling scope easier.
 This article will look to clear on why those classic `var` declarations can be confusing and will also introduce block-level bindings aka `const` and `let`.